Roof Replacement Cost Austin TX 2026

 Austin's climate presents specific challenges for roofing materials.
 Hot summers, occasional hail, and strong storms mean your roof must handle heat, impact, and wind.

 Asphalt shingles work well for most Austin homes.
 Architectural shingles offer better durability and appearance than basic 3-tab.
-Impact resistant shingles (Class 4) provide hail protection and often qualify for insurance discounts of 10-28%.
+Impact resistant shingles (Class 4) provide added hail resistance and may qualify for carrier-specific credits if the product and documentation meet your insurer's rules.

 Metal roofing excels in Austin's heat.
 Metal reflects solar radiation, reducing cooling costs by 10-25%.
 Standing seam systems resist high winds and last decades longer than shingles.
 The higher upfront cost pays off through longevity and energy savings.